 Consider the case of content management.
 There are many precedents of publications that maintain their own in-house content management systems (to name a few: New York Times, The Guardian, Vox).
 Even if your business is publishing, however, I would argue that to maintain an in-house CMS is likely a very inefficient allocation of resources that will most likely produce a far worse outcome (both in usability for content managers and in the velocity of product development) than to work atop an established one.
 Employing professionals like a business plan writer might be essential if you want your business to have a giant leap.

-Unless your business is the platform itself (that is to say, selling or licensing a CMS) or you have extremely niche requirements (such as following government regulations that somehow cannot be met with an off-the-shelf platform), you simply will not be able to touch the usability and featureset of a mature platform.
+Unless your business is the platform itself (that is to say, selling or licensing a CMS) or you have extremely niche requirements (such as following government regulations that somehow cannot be met with an off-the-shelf platform), you simply will not be able to touch the usability and feature set of a mature platform.
 So if you want your business to thrive, services such as Pitch deck design might be necessary.